shinray/rshell/README.md

 --------------------
 CURRENT BUGS:
 --------------------
+*currently does not accept multiple commands or any kind of connectors (!!)
+*can handle spaces but not tabs
+*i am an incompetent moron
-not finished yet
+*not finished yet
-SEND HELP
+*SEND HELP